Two Delta planes collide on taxiway of New York's LaGuardia Airport

 In the video, a pilot aboard Flight 5047 can be heard over the intercom telling passengers that "it seems as though there's an aircraft that collided with us."

+"It was a pretty violent collision.
+At the time, we didn't really know like kind of what we hit," said CBS News producer Joey Annunziato.
+He said it sounded like a sardine can opening, "like something was being sheared off and, lo and behold, we looked at the right side of the plane, and the wing looked like it was almost like off the plane."

-Passengers were escorted off the planes and onto waiting shuttle buses.
-The airline said that passengers who needed them would be provided hotel rooms and booked onto new flights Thursday.
+Passengers were escorted off the planes and on to shuttle buses.
+The airline said passengers who needed them would be provided hotel rooms and booked onto new flights Thursday.

 "Delta teams at our New York-LaGuardia hub are working to ensure our customers are taken care of after two Delta Connection aircraft operated by Endeavor Air were involved in a low-speed collision during taxi," Delta said in a statement.
 "Delta will work with all relevant authorities to review what occurred as safety of our customers and people comes before all else.
 We apologize to our customers for the experience."